-On my way into work at 5.15am I saw two skinny men rolling a lorry wheel up Church Street.
-They were soaking wet and were both panting loudly.
+On my way into work at 5.15am I see two skinny men rolling a lorry wheel up Church Street.
+They are soaking wet and panting loudly.

-At Wood Grange, I lifted the flap of the letter box and half a dozen large black flies dropped out into a stream of run-off that carried them struggling away down the driveway.
+At the Grange, I lift the flap of the letterbox and half a dozen large black flies drop out into a stream of run-off that carries them struggling away down the driveway.

-A man who was fitting metal window screens to a vacant house on Eastfield Avenue asked me whether I’d like to buy some trainers.
+The man fitting metal window screens to a vacant house on Elmfield Avenue asks me whether I’d like to buy some trainers.
+I say no.

-Later, I saw a large pair of Eurimco pumps discarded on a country lane.
+I pass a large pair of Eurimco pumps discarded on a country lane.

 The woman at number 36 tells me about her wealthy neighbour’s recent home improvements: “It’s unbelievable!
 He got an interearier [sic] designer in who is a gay from Leeds so it looks amazing!”